henrik/octopress/source/_posts/2013-02-11-rspec-shared-examples-with-template-methods.markdown

 It's pretty common to have multiple tests that are nearly the same.

-In one app, we support bidding on both online and hammer auctions (auctions with people physically present).
-They're separate controllers but with a lot of shared code and behavior.
+In one app, we support bidding on both online and hammer auctions (live auctions with online pre-bidding).
+They're in distinct controllers but with a lot of shared code and behavior.

 We want to test both, but we'd rather not write two almost identical tests if we can help it.

-So we've been using RSpec shared examples, with the [template method pattern](http://en.wikipedia.org/wiki/Template_method_pattern) to account for the differences, and we like it.
+So we've been using RSpec shared examples, with the [template method pattern](http://en.wikipedia.org/wiki/Template_method_pattern) to account for the differences.

 Here's a simplified example: